davymaish/harambee/README.md

 ## Installation

 ### Server Requirements
-The application is built on top of Laravel 10 Php Framework which requires the following web server requirements:
+The application is built on top of Laravel 10 Php Framework which requires a web server with the following requirements:

 - **PHP >= 8.1**
 - **Ctype PHP Extension**